FantasticFiasco/web-server-tech-benchmark/README.md

 This project is focused on comparing the performance of web servers implemented in a small subset of programming languages.
 The project currently has benchmarks for:

-- .NET Core running on Kestrel
+- .NET Core
+- Go
+- NodeJS

 A comparison between languages can be found [here](./BENCHMARK.md).